My Teachers

 Then he said stop thinking about culture in the categories defined by government and funding agencies; instead ask the more democratic question “what do communities value and consider cultural resources”.
 These resources or assets were both tangible (‘things’) and intangible (‘stories’).
 Cultural mapping was the methodology to ‘take account’ of these resources in communities and to spatially map them.

 A self-described communist, Colin saw cultural resources and cultural mapping as a subversive strategy to free culture from its capture by ‘metropolitan elites’.
 He believed cultural resources and cultural mapping were tools for ‘cultural citizenship’ in two contexts.
-The first was challenging understandings of citizenship rooted in homogeneous nation states.
+The first was challenging understandings of citizenship outside homogeneous nation states.
 The second was ‘citizenship as agency’ underpinning our collective commitment and shared purpose in society.

 I am extremely proud that he contributed two chapters in my book Rediscovering the Wealth of Places: A Municipal Cultural Planning Handbook for Canadian Communities published in 2010.
-I wrote this In Memoria to him.

 Book cover titled "The Cultural Planning Handbook: An Essential Australian Guide" by David Grogan and Colin Mercer with David Engwicht, featuring a colorful, abstract background.